VoxForge/Robocallblocker/README.md

 ****{(<#:>|911):li}****

-	If the caller dials #911 or 911, then route call directly to Line
+	If the caller dials #911 or 911, then route call directly to Line Port

 ****{**0:aa}****

-	If the caller dials **0, then route call directly auto Attendant
+	If the caller dials **0, then route call directly Auto Attendant

 ****{***:aa2}****

-	If the caller dials ***, then route call directly auto Attendant #2
+	If the caller dials ***, then route call directly Auto Attendant #2

 ****{(<**1:>(Msp1)):sp1}****